 What Documents Do I File for Workers' Compensation in Indiana?

 All injured workers in our state need comprehensive medical care and access to adequate financial support.
-Through a workers’ compensation claim, injured employees can seek coverage for all reasonable and necessary medical expenses and compensation for lost wages.
+Through a workers’ compensation insurance claim, injured employees can seek coverage for all reasonable and necessary medical expenses and compensation for lost wages.

 However, obtaining full and fair workers’ compensation benefits is not always easy.
 To do so, an injured worker must file all of the required documents before the relevant deadlines.